-Overall attendance in 2020/21 was lower than in the preceding years at 91.46%.
-Absence among disadvantaged pupils was 88.33% in comparison with non-disadvantaged students whose attendance was 92.82%.
-These gaps continue to be a concern, which is why further strategies to support student attendance have been prioritised in 2022-23.
+Overall attendance in 2020-21 was lower than in the preceding years at 91.46%.
+Absence among disadvantaged students was 88.33% in comparison with non-disadvantaged students whose attendance was 92.82%.
+In 2022-23 the overall attendance was 92.94% with the average for disadvantaged students being 89.8% compared with 93.6% for non-disadvantaged students.
+These gaps continue to be a concern, which is why further strategies to support student attendance have been prioritised in 2023-4.

 Our behaviour data showed that disadvantaged students were more likely to be removed from lessons and were more likely to receive detentions for being late to school and for not completing homework.
-Our assessments to inform us that we need to continue to prioritise support for student's well-being and mental health, particularly for our most disadvantaged students.
-Our approach during 2022-23 year will continue to support students in these areas.
+Our assessments to inform us that we need to continue to prioritise support for students' well-being and mental health, particularly for our most disadvantaged students, who are more likely to make up our EBSA students in the post-Covid era.
+Our approach for 2023-4 year will continue to support students in these areas with a focus on raising student aspirations and enhancing our careers support for PP students.